-A pair of dimensionless quantities, such as $\{b/a, h/c\}$ or $\{q_1,q_2\}$ in Figure 5, defines a set of similar triangles.
-The algorithm described in this section, which is called the Triangle Similarity Quadruple (TSQ) algorithm, uses such a dimensionless quantity pair as the geometrical embedding primitive to watermark triangular meshes.
-To realize subscript ordering, the algorithm uses a quadruple of adjacent triangles that share edges in the configuration depicted in Figure 6 as a Macro-Embedding-Primitive (MEP).
-Each MEP stores a quadruple of values $\{Marker, Subscript, Data1, Data2\}$.
+A pair of dimensionless quantities, for example, {b/a, h/c or $\{q_1,q_2\}$ in Figure 4, defines a set of similar triangles.
+The algorithm described in this section, which is called Triangle Similarity Quadruple (TSQ) algorithm, uses such dimensionless quantity pair as the geometrical embedding primitive to watermark triangular meshes.
+In order to realize subscript ordering, the algorithm uses a quadruple of adjacent triangles that share edges in the configuration depicted in Figure 5 as a Macro-Embedding-Primitive (MEP).
+Each MEP stores a quadruple of values {Marker, Subscript, Data1, Data2].
 A marker is a special value (in this case a pair of values) that identifies MEPs.
-In Figure 6, the triangle marked M stores a Marker, S stores a Subscript, and D_I and D_I store data values Data1 and Data2.
-While each MEP is formed by topology, a set of MEPs are arranged by the quantity of subscript.
+In Figure 5, the triangle marked M stores a marker, S stores a subscript, and D1 and D2 stores data values.
+While each MEP is formed by topology, a set of MEPs are arranged by quantity of subscript.

-The TSQ extraction algorithm does not require an escrowed original cover-3D-model for extraction.
+The TSQ extraction algorithm does not require escrowed original cover-3D-model for extraction.
 However, it does require a pair of values that identifies marker triangles.
 Watermarks produced by the TSQ algorithm withstand translation, rotation, and uniform-scaling transformations of the stego-3D-models.
-The watermarks are resistant to resection and local deformation, since subscript arrangement and repeated embedding are employed.
-The watermarks can be destroyed by randomization of coordinates, by a more general class of geometrical transformation, or by extensive topological alteration such as re-meshing, among other disturbances.
+The watermarks are resistant to resection and local deformation since subscript arrangement and repeated embedding are employed.
+The watermarks are destroyed, among other disturbances, by a randomization of coordinates, by a more general class of geometrical transformation, or by an extensive topological alteration such as re-meshing.